 Making It Vegan:

-Flapjacks are super easy to veganise as the only non-vegan ingredient that they contain in butter so you can just make a straight swap for vegan butter/dairy free margarine – I used Stork.
+Flapjacks are super easy to veganise as the only non-vegan ingredient that they contain is butter so you can just make a straight swap for vegan butter/dairy free margarine – I used Stork block.

 If you prefer, I think that they would also work well with the same quantity of coconut oil instead.